By Dr. Michael Toedt, Managing Partner and CEO at TS&C GmbH

 Step3: Based on the consolidated and clean data a central profile must be created, which shows a complete picture of each individual.

 Step4: Artificial intelligence (AI) and Machine Learning is needed to create knowledge from the huge amount of available information.
-That means a click in a newsletter, a click on the website, an answer in the questionnaire, all this information can be used to learn who a customer is and also to create fully automated interests and preferences without any manual interaction.
+That means a click in a newsletter, a click on the website, an answer in the questionnaire, all this information can be used to learn who a customer is.
+This must be done fully automated since even a single hotel has millions of data points every year which can be processed.
+Manual interaction is not needed anymore to deeply understand the consumer.

 Hotels sit on a treasure of raw material

 Companies who follow these five-step approach will gain a complete different value set.
 The principle looks simple, but the change process requires a combination of leadership, an aligned team and the right partners.
 Hotels sit on a treasure of raw material like almost no other industry, which waits to get refined.
-Hotels should start to fight back against the OTA’s and use the new possibilities of Big Data.
+Hotel managers should not complain about OTA’s anymore, they should start to fight back and use the new possibilities Big Data offers.
+The digitalization is the democratization of competition.
+Not the budget decides about the success, it is the quality of the management.
+Finally, even in the digital world, people are the key success factors.
+How calming is that?